cakeio-unreal/cakeio-unreal.github.io/docs/core-api/special-types/cakeextfilter.md

 	{{ bp_img_ext_filter('Add Extensions') }}

     This sends back an integer representing the number of extensions actually added.
 Since the extension filter only keeps unique entries, sometimes this number might be different from the number of extensions submitted.
-In the example above, the number of extensions added will be 2 instead of 3 since `.jpg` already was already added to the set.
+In the example above, the number of extensions added will be 2 instead of 3 since `.jpg` already was already in the set.
 In situations where we don't care about the exact number of extensions added, we are free to ignore the returned value.

 #### Removing Extensions
 === "C++"